tum-taskforce/allium/README.md

 * We don't sanitize the output from the RPS, so tunnels with loops or random cover tunnels with ourselves as destination might be possible, depending on the implementation of the RPS.

 ## Future Work
-* Revise the public interface of the library to make it more socket-like
-    * `build` returns `TunnelSocket` which provides `read` and `write` methods
-* Publish the library to the crates.io registry
 * Write benchmarks and tune the performance
     * Reduce the number of allocations and copy operations
 * Tunnels are generally torn down forcefully instead of being deconstructed iteratively, despite the necessary functionality being partially implemented